BIS Banking in Asia Pacific

 Asian Bond Funds

-The BIS is the administrator for ABF2, the second Asian Bond Fund pooling investments in one pan-Asian and eight local funds with private sector participation, for the 11 members of the Executives' Meeting of East Asia-Pacific Central Banks.
+The BIS is the administrator for ABF2, the second Asian Bond Fund pooling investments in one pan-Asian and eight local funds with private sector participation, for the 11 members of the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP).
 The Asian Office provides local support to this initiative, including analytical work on bond markets in the region.

 - Opening markets through a regional bond fund: lessons from ABF2